-Name Arguments Category stat[us] "Events," on page 96 Display all the event definitions, including an event number by which the event can be identified. s[tep] [count up] "Process Control," on page 92 Step into the current routine and stop after of the up argument is specified, stops execution 9 stepi [count up] "Process Control," on page 92 Step into the current routine and stop after of the up argument is specified, stops execution stepo[ut] "Process Control," on page 92 Stop after returning to the caller of the curre ent routine. stop [at line in routine] [var] [if (condition)] [do {commands}] "Events," on page 96 Set a breakpoint at the indicated routine or line.
-Break when the value of the indicated variable var changes. stopi [at addr in routine] [var] [if (condition)] [do {commands}] "Events," on page 96 Set a breakpoint at the indicated address or routine.
-Break when the value of the indicated variable var changes. str[ing] exp [,exp] "Printing Variables and Expressions," on page 105 Evaluate and print expressions as null-terminated character strings, up to a maximum of 70 characters. sync [routine line] "Process Control," on page 92 Advance the current process/thread to a specific program location, ignoring any user-defined events. synci [routine addr] "Process Control," on page 92 Advance the current process/thread to a specific program location, ignoring any user-defined events. tbread [number] "Process Control," on page 92 Set the current thread to the thread identified by number; where number is a logical thread id in the current process' active thread list.
-When issued with no argument, thread lists the current program location of the currently active thread. tbreads "Process Control," on page 92 Prints the status of all active threads, grouped by process.
+Name Arguments Category stat[us] "Events," on page 100 Display all the event definitions, including an event number by which the event can be identified. s[tep] [count up] "Process Control," on page 96 Step into the current subroutine and stop af If the up argument is specified, stops execut subroutine.
+0 stepi [count up] "Process Control," on page 96 Step into the current subroutine and stop af If the up argument is specified, stops execut subroutine. - stepo[ut] "Process Control," on page 96 Stop after returning to the caller of the curr ent subroutine. stop [at line in routine] [var] [if (condition)] [do {commands}] "Events," on page 100 Set a breakpoint at the indicated subroutine or line.
+Break when the value of the indicated variable var changes. stopi [at addr in routine] [var] [if (condition)] [do {commands}] "Events," on page 100 Set a breakpoint at the indicated address or subroutine.
+Break when the value of the indicated variable var changes. str[ing] exp [,exp] "Printing Variables and Expressions," on page 109 Evaluate and print expressions as null-terminated character strings, up to a maximum of 70 characters. sync [routine line] "Process Control," on page 96 Advance the current process/thread to a specific program location, ignoring any use defined events. synci [routine addr] "Process Control," on page 96 Advance the current process/thread to a specific program location, ignoring any user- defined events. thread [number] "Process Control," on page 96 Set the current thread to the thread identified by number; where number is a logical thread ID in the current process' active thread list.
+When issued with no argument, list the current program location of the currently active thread. threads "Process Control," on page 96 Prints the status of all active threads, grouped by process.

-Name Arguments Category trace [at line in routine] [var routine] [if (condition)] do {commands} "Events," on page 96 Activates source line tracing as specified by t the arguments supplied. tracei [at addr in routine] [var] [if (condition)] do {commands} "Events," on page 96 Activates instruction tracing as specified by t Activates instruction tracing as specified by the arguments supplied. track expression [at line in routine] [if (condition)] [do {commands}] "Events," on page 96 Define a track event. tracki expression [at addr in routine] [if (condition)] [do {commands}] "Events," on page 96 Define an assembly-level track event. type expr "Symbols and Expressions," on page 108 Return the type of the expression. unal[ias] name "Miscellaneous," on page 116 Remove the alias definition for name, if one exists. unb[reak] line routine all "Events," on page 96 Remove a breakpoint from the statement line, the routine routine, or remove all breakpoints. unbreaki addr routine all "Events," on page 96 Remove a breakpoint from the address addr, the routine routine, or remove all breakpoints. undefset [name -all] "Process-Thread Sets," on page 95 Remove a previously defined process/thread set from the list of process/thread sets. undisplay [all 0 exp] "Printing Variables and Expressions," on page 105 Remove all expressions specified by previous display commands.
-With an argument or several arguments, remove the expression exp from the list of display expressions. u[p] [number] "Scope," on page 110 Move up one level or number levels on the call stack. use [dir] "Miscellaneous," on page 116 Print the current list of directories or add dir to the list of directories to search.
+Name Arguments Category trace [at line in routine] [var routine] [if (condition)] do {commands} "Events," on page 100 Activates source line tracing as specified by the arguments supplied. tracei [at addr in routine] [var] [if (condition)] do {commands} "Events," on page 100 Activates instruction tracing as specified by t he arguments supplied. track expression [at line in routine] [if (condition)] [do {commands}] "Events," on page 100 Define a track event. tracki expression [at addr in routine] [if (condition)] [do {commands}] "Events," on page 100 Define an assembly-level track event. type expr "Symbols and Expressions," on page 112 Return the type of the expression. unal[ias] name "Miscellaneous," on page 120 Remove the alias definition for name, if one Remove the alias definition for name, if one exists. unb[reak] line routine all "Events," on page 100 Remove a breakpoint from the statement line or subroutine, or remove all breakpoints. unbreaki addr routine all "Events," on page 100 Remove a breakpoint from the address addr or the subroutine, or remove all breakpoints. undefset [name -all] "Process-Thread Sets," on page 99 Remove a previously defined process/thread set from the list of process/thread sets. undisplay [all 0 exp] "Printing Variables and Expressions," on page 109 Remove all expressions specified by previous display commands.
+With an argument or several arguments, remove the expression exp from the list of display expressions. u[p] [number] "Scope," on page 114 Move up one level or number levels on the call stack. use [dir] "Miscellaneous," on page 120 Print the current list of directories or add dir to the list of directories to search.
 If the first character in pathname is ~, the value of \$HOME is substituted for this character.